lisp-mirror/lqml/examples/advanced-qml-auto-reload/readme.md

-So, if you changed e.g. your Slime version under `platforms/<platform>/assets/, an update will not replace those files, because they have been copied from the assets on the first start of the app.
-If you want to replace them, you need to increase `+app-version+` in `lisp/swank-quicklisp.lisp`.
+So, if you changed e.g. your Slime version under `platforms/<platform>/assets/, an update will not replace those files, because they have been copied from the assets on the very first start of the app.

 A simple way to guarantee a clean install is simply uninstalling the app first, both on the device and on the emulator (android) or simulator (iOS).